 The Earth Stewards of Interfaith Works are active on the issue of climate change and what we can do locally to make a difference.
 With the support of the Stewards, at its monthly meeting February 9, 2016, the Interfaith Works Board of Directors unanimously adopted the following motion:

 People of faith worldwide bring a crucial spiritual and moral voice to the issue of climate change and the pressing need to act boldly.
 The Interfaith Works Board of Directors* finds that passage of Initiative 732 would be an important step forward in combating climate change and therefore endorses I-732 and will educate its members and the wider community about climate change and the value I-732 would have in stemming the worst effects on low-income people and on the ecosystem that sustains use all.

-I-732 would place a tax on carbon emissions in Washington in order to reduce use of fossil fuels, which are having such a devastating effect on climate.
-The intent is that the law be “revenue neutral” so the Business and Occupation tax would be eliminated, and the sales tax would be reduced by a penny, thereby reducing the regressive nature of our state’s tax system.
-Some of the revenue generated by the carbon tax would also be returned to people currently filing for the Earned Income Tax Credit, also a help to low income people.
+I-732 would have placed a tax on carbon emissions in Washington in order to reduce use of fossil fuels, which are having such a devastating effect on climate.
+The intent was that the law be “revenue neutral” so the Business and Occupation tax would be eliminated, and the sales tax would be reduced by a penny, thereby reducing the regressive nature of our state’s tax system.
+Some of the revenue generated by the carbon tax would also have been returned to people currently filing for the Earned Income Tax Credit, so it would have also been a help to low income people.

-The state legislature did not act on I-732 last winter so it will be on the November 8th ballot.
-See this post for updates.
+The state legislature did not act on I-732 last winter so it was then on the November 2016 ballot.
+It was defeated.

-Download, print and share the Interfaith Works brochure on supporting 1-732 here.
+The Interfaith Works brochure on supporting 1-732 is here.
+(PDF format)

 *This action reflected the position of the Board of Directors of Interfaith Works and does not represent the views of any specific member faith community or congregation of Interfaith Works or any related denominational movement.